atshelchin/biubiu.tools/docs/FORK_GUIDE.md

 // Replace all contract addresses with your deployed addresses

 const BIUBIU_PREMIUM_DEPLOYMENT_CONFIG: ContractDeploymentConfig = {
 	contractName: 'BiuBiuPremium',
-  contractAddress: '0xYourBiuBiuPremiumAddress' as Address,
+	contractAddress: '0xYourBiuBiuPremiumAddress' as Address
 	// ... rest of config
 };

 const wallet_sweep_DEPLOYMENT_CONFIG: ContractDeploymentConfig = {
 	contractName: 'TokenSweep',
-  contractAddress: '0xYourTokenSweepAddress' as Address,
+	contractAddress: '0xYourTokenSweepAddress' as Address
 	// ... rest of config
 };

 // ... update all other contracts